Lower Bounds for the Decay of Correlations in Non-uniformly Expanding Maps: Assumptions and statements of results

 for some $\wt\eta\in (0,1)$ and $\wt D>0$.
-Then the absolutely continuous invariant measure $\hmu$ obtained from the Lasota-Yorke inequality \eqref{LYineq} is ergodic and $e^{it\tau}$ is aperiodic.
-Therefore Condition (iii) and (iv) in Theorem A follow. \end{TheoremB}
+Then the absolutely continuous invariant measure $\hmu$ obtained from the Lasota-Yorke inequality \eqref{LYineq2} is ergodic and $e^{it\tau}$ is aperiodic.
+Therefore Assumptions $(S2)$ and $(S3)$ follow. \end{TheoremB}

-\begin{Remark} The theorem is for ergodicity and aperiodicity of $\mu$.
-As we mentioned in Remark~\ref{RmkA4}, aperiodicity of $\mu$ is equivalent to weak mixing for $\mu$ with respect to $T$.
-So practically, if we know that $\mu$ is mixing or weak mixing for $T$, then we do not need to use the theorem. \end{Remark}

-\begin{Remark} Same as for (\ref{LYineq2}), the inequality (\ref{LYineq3}) may be obtained in a similar way as (\ref{LYineq}).
-This is because any $S(\xi(x))$ is a measure preserving transformation, and therefore $\wh \P$ and $\wt\P$ have the same potential function.
-(See the proof of Theorem D). \end{Remark}

-\begin{Remark} It is well known that for $C^{1+\a}$, $\a>1$, uniformly expanding maps or uniformly hyperbolic diffeomorphisms, the absolutely continuous invariant measures $\mu$ are ergodic if the maps are topological mixing.
-However, it is not the case if the conditions on $C^{1+\a}$ or uniformty of hyperbolicity fails.
-In \cite{Qu} the author gives an example of $C^1$ uniformly expanding maps of the unite circle, and in \cite{HPT} the authors provide an example of $C^\infty$ diffeomorphisms, where Lebesgue measures are preserved and topological mixing does not give ergodicity.
+\begin{Remark} It is well known that for $C^{1+\a}$, $\a>1$, uniformly expanding maps or uniformly hyperbolic diffeomorphisms, the absolutely continuous invariant measures or the SRB measure $\mu$ are ergodic if the maps are topological mixing, see e.g. \cite{Bo} for invertible case; the noninvertible case can be obtained similarly.

+However, it is not the case if the conditions on $C^{1+\a}$ or uniformity of hyperbolicity fail.
+In \cite{Qu} the author gives an example of $C^1$ uniformly expanding maps of the unit circle, and in \cite{HPT} the authors provide an example of $C^\infty$ diffeomorphisms, where the Lebesgue measure is preserved and topological mixing does not give ergodicity.
 In the proof of the theorem we in fact give some additional conditions under which topological mixing implies ergodicity (see Lemma~\ref{LB3}). \end{Remark}